 No refund on lessons will be given to students who drop their work during a semester, except in cases of illness or withdrawal from the College.
+The music teacher sometimes finds that the hour set aside for a lesson is lost because the pupil fails to appear.
+For this reason the student will be expected to take the lesson at the hour assigned.
 In no case will lessons which are lost on account of the student's absence be made up.